-Hi, I’m Jeshal, and I work for the IRS.
+Hi, I’m Maria, and I work for the IRS.

-Many low-to moderate-income workers may qualify for a tax credit that could boost their finances.
+Many workers with low-to-moderate income may be eligible for a tax credit that could boost their refund.

-So make sure you report your income correctly on your tax return, and that any child you claim is a qualifying child.
+So, make sure you report your income correctly on your tax return and that any child you claim meets all the qualifying child rules.

-Then, if you do qualify, you’ll need to file an accurate tax return to claim the credit.
+Then, if you are eligible, file an accurate tax return to claim the credit.

-You can do this for free at irs.gov/freefile.
+You can do this for free using brand-name tax preparation software at irs.gov/freefile.

-Or you can get free tax preparation at a volunteer site near you.
+Or, you can get free tax preparation help at a volunteer site near you.

 If you use a paid tax professional, make sure you pick someone you can trust to file an accurate return.